 \subsection{Connections between MFG and LWR}

-The Lighthill-Whitham-Richards (LWR) model \citep{lighthill1955kinematic,richards1956shock} is a representative of traditional traffic flow models, so it would be helpful to establish the connection between MFG and LWR. \cite{kachroo2016inverse,chevalier2015micro} have revealed such connections focusing on a specific class of LWR with the Greenshields fundamental diagram. \cite{kachroo2016inverse} showed a cost function whose corresponding MFG takes the Greenshields LWR as a solution. \cite{chevalier2015micro} claimed that the Greenshields LWR is essentially a MFG with a specific cost function when drivers minimize their driving costs by selecting their driving speeds myopically .
+The Lighthill-Whitham-Richards (LWR) model \cite{lighthill1955kinematic,richards1956shock} is a representative of traditional traffic flow models, so it would be helpful to establish connections between MFG and LWR. \cite{kachroo2016inverse,chevalier2015micro} have revealed such connections focusing on a specific class of LWR with the Greenshields fundamental diagram. \cite{kachroo2016inverse} presented a cost function whose corresponding MFG takes the Greenshields LWR as a solution. \cite{chevalier2015micro} claimed that the Greenshields LWR is essentially a MFG with a specific cost function when drivers minimize their driving costs by selecting their driving speeds myopically .

-In the subsequent analysis we will establish connections between MFG and LWR from two perspectives, as shown in Fig.~\ref{fig:LWR}. (i) We coin a cost function for an arbitrary fundamental diagram and show that the LWR is a solution of the corresponding MFG; (ii) LWR can also be seen as a myopic MFG by letting the length of planning horizon tend to zero, with a general family of cost functions.
+In the subsequent analysis we will establish connections between MFG and LWR from two perspectives, as shown in Figure~\ref{fig:LWR}. (i) We coin a cost function for an arbitrary fundamental diagram and show that the LWR is a solution of the corresponding MFG; (ii) LWR can also be seen as the myopic limit of MFG by letting the length of the planning horizon tend to zero, with a general family of cost functions.